CZ-NIC/pz/README.md

   ```
   # prevent `text` to be populated by default
   echo -e  "1\n2\n2\n3" | pz --end "len(text)" --overflow-safe
-  Did you not forget to use --while to access `text`?
+  Did you not forget to use --whole to access `text`?
   Exception: <class 'NameError'> name 'text' is not defined in the --end clause

   # force to populate `text`